AndyT94/KrustyKookiesSwedenAB/README.md

  * You can see all orders that are to be delivered during a specific time period

- * delivered pallets are updated with customer data and date of delivery.
+ * Delivered pallets are updated with customer data and date of delivery.

 ## System outline